Virgin Atlantic offering card holders double points and upgrade vouchers for new bookings

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Policy, visit this page.

-Virgin Atlantic has announced a lucrative offer for new and existing cardholders of its cobranded credit cards.
+Virgin Atlantic has announced a lucrative offer for existing cardholders of its cobranded credit cards.

 For all new bookings made with Virgin Atlantic and Virgin Holidays through 31 October 2020 (for travel through to the end of schedule), Virgin Atlantic Rewards and Virgin Atlantic Rewards+ credit cardholders will receive double Flying Club miles when paying on their card.
 This means Rewards cardholders will receive 3 Flying Club miles per £1 spent and Rewards+ cardholders will earn 6 Flying Club miles per pound.